Eleazar Wheelock

 Eleazar Wheelock (April 22, 1711 – April 24, 1779) was an American Congregational minister, orator, and educator in present-day Columbia, Connecticut, for 35 years before founding Dartmouth College in New Hampshire.
 He had tutored Samson Occom, a Mohegan who became a Presbyterian minister and the second Native American to publish writings in English.
 Before founding Dartmouth, Wheelock founded and ran the Moor's Charity School in Connecticut to educate Native Americans.
-The college was primarily for the sons of American colonists.
+Despite this, the college ended up catering to the sons of white colonists.

 Early life and education

 Eleazar Wheelock was born in Windham, Connecticut, to Ralph Wheelock and Ruth Huntington, who had a prosperous farm of 300 acres.
-He is the great-grandson of the first teacher of the first free school in the United States (see Dedham, Massachusetts), the Rev. Ralph Wheelock.
+He was the great-grandson of the first teacher of the first free school in the United States (see Dedham, Massachusetts), the Rev. Ralph Wheelock.
 In 1733, he graduated from Yale College, having won the first award of the Dean Berkeley Donation for distinction in classics.
 He continued his theological studies at Yale until he was licensed to preach in May 1734.

 Marriage and family

 Two months after beginning as pastor of a church, on April 29, 1735, he married Sarah Davenport.
 She died in 1746.
-They managed a farm in addition to his pastoring, and he was an itinerant preacher during the 1730s and '40s.
+They managed a farm in addition to his pastoring, and he was an itinerant preacher during the 1730s and 1740s.

 He married a second time to Mary Brinsmead, a widow with two children.
 In total he had eight children with his wives and two step-children.